EarthByte/pyBacktrack/docs/pybacktrack_getting_started.rst

 Import into your own script
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-An alternative to running a built-in script is to write your own script (using a text editor) that imports ``pybacktrack`` modules and calls their functions.
+An alternative to running a built-in script is to write your own script (using a text editor) that imports ``pybacktrack`` and calls its functions.

-The following Python code does the same as the :ref:`built-in script<pybacktrack_use_a_builtin_module_script>` by calling the :func:`pybacktrack.backtrack.backtrack_and_write_decompacted` function:
+The following Python code does the same as the :ref:`built-in script<pybacktrack_use_a_builtin_module_script>` by calling the :func:`pybacktrack.backtrack_and_write_well` function:

 .. code-block:: python

-    import pybacktrack.backtrack as backtrack
+    import pybacktrack

     # Input and output filenames (available in 'tests/data/' directory of pyBacktrack source code).
     input_well_filename = 'tests/data/ODP-114-699-Lithology.txt'